 Our test bike arrived in good condition.
 It was well packaged and protected from shipping damage.
 After pulling it from the box and removing all protective packing materials, the remaining assembly was relatively straightforward and about the same as most of the other bikes we tested.
 The Ancheer came with all of the tools needed to complete the process and printed instructions detailing all of the necessary steps.
 The instructions are simple, but they are clear and concise, with written descriptions and photos for each step in the process.
 Like most bikes, you will need to install the front wheel, handlebar, and seat post.
 This bike also has the additional simple steps of installing the stem, kickstand, headlight, and seat to the top of the seat post.
 The battery also needs to be placed in its cradle on the frame's downtube.

 Should You Buy the Ancheer AN-EB001?

 We feel the Ancheer AN-EB001 is a pretty good value.
 It is one of the least expensive models we tested, and while its performance was generally middle of the road, we think it's pretty good considering the asking price.
 We feel you'd be hard-pressed to find a better bike for the money.
-We recommend this to anyone willing to spend a bit more for better performance but still needs to stick within a budget.
+If you're on a tight budget, we think this is a solid entry-level option to consider.

 What Other Budget Electric Bikes Should You Consider?